06 Feb 19 Part 3: It’s all about the Risk Matrix

 - Allow rules to be modified to meet requirements as well as allow for the creation of custom rules.

-Finding a risk matrix for Oracle EBS that includes all of the above attributes is a tall order for sure.
+Finding an access related risk matrix for Oracle EBS that includes all of the above attributes is a tall order for sure.
 The good news is that we have been partnered with a leading expert in the GRC space for the past decade, ERP Risk Advisors, and we have exclusively licensed their risk matrix to work seamlessly with our software.

 Do you want to find out if we include all of the attributes that make for a good risk matrix?
 Get in touch today and ask us about CS*Comply and our pre-seeded rulesets.